plesk/docker-fs/README.md

 - macOS users should install [FUSE for macOS](https://osxfuse.github.io/) first.

-- Currently docker-fs supports only READ operations over mounted FS.
-But docker API allows modification on files so possibly it will be made in future.
+- Currently docker-fs supports only reading and modification of existing files over mounted FS.
+Creating of new files/directories, setting attributes is going to be done later.

 - Directories, regular files and symlinks are well supported.
 Other types support is in progress.